Untilting Line Bundles on Perfectoid Spaces: Consequences and Examples

 Therefore, the assumptions of the proposition, together with Lemma \ref{phibarinjects} and Proposition \ref{NSThetaInjects} give us the following chain of inequalities:

-In particular, $\colim\NS(A)\to\NS_\ell(A^\perf)$ cannot surject, and therefore neither can the map in question. \end{Proof} We conclude by giving examples of abelian varieties which satisfy the assumptions of Proposition \ref{mainCounter}.
+In particular, $\colim\NS(A)\to\NS_\ell(\widetilde{A})$ cannot surject, and therefore neither can the map in question. \end{Proof} We conclude by giving examples of abelian varieties that satisfy the assumptions of Proposition \ref{mainCounter}.
 Let $\cA$ be the integral model over $\bZ_p$ of an abelian variety with good reduction over $\bQ_p$.
-Let $\bC_p$ be the completion of the algebraic closure of $\bQ_p$, and let $\bC_p^\flat$ be its tilt, (which obviously is an extension of $\bF_p$).
+Let $\bC_p$ be the completion of the algebraic closure of $\bQ_p$, and let $\bC_p^\flat$ be its tilt.
 Then one can consider the base change of $\cA$ to $\bC_p$ and $\bC_p^\flat$, which we denote by $A_{\bC_p}$ and $A_{\bC_p^\flat}$ respectively. \begin{Lemma} In the setup of the previous paragraph, we have

 \end{Lemma} \begin{Proof} Let $\varpi^\flat$ be a pseudouniformizer for $\bC_p^\flat$ and $\varpi = (\varpi^\flat)^\sharp$.
-By the tilting equivalence \cite{sh12}, both $A_{\bC_p}^\perf$ and $A_{\bC_p^\flat}^\perf$ are determined (up to almost isomorphism) by their models over $\cO_{\bC_p^\flat}/\varpi^\flat = \cO_{\bC_p}/\varpi = :R$, which extends $\bF_p$.
+By the tilting equivalence \cite{sh12}, both $\widetilde{A_{\bC_p}}$ and $\widetilde{A_{\bC_p^\flat}}$ are determined (up to almost isomorphism) by their models over $\cO_{\bC_p^\flat}/\varpi^\flat = \cO_{\bC_p}/\varpi = :R$, which extends $\bF_p$.
 In each case, we observe that this model must be the scheme $\ilim_{[p]}\left(A_{\bF_p}\times_{\spec\bF_p}\spec R\right)$. \end{Proof} To construct abelian varieties satisfying the assumptions of Proposition \ref{mainCounter}, we may therefore start with abelian varieties with good reduction over $\bQ_p$.
 Abelian varieties over $\bQ_p$ whose N\'eron-Severi ranks increase upon reduction modulo $p$ are abundant.
 Take, for example, $A = E\times E$ where $E$ is a non-CM elliptic curve over $\bQ_p$ with supersingular reduction.
 In this case we have $\rho(A_{\bC_p^\flat}) = 6>3 = \rho(A_{\bC_p})$, giving the desired example.